mrtbrnz/dynamic_soaring/docs/index.md

-## Paper
+## PaperS
-You can reach the paper from [this link.](https://hal.archives-ouvertes.fr/hal-03098769) (Paper may take some time to be visible, please check out later if you can not reach it.)
++ You can reach the paper "Part-1" from [this link.](https://hal.archives-ouvertes.fr/hal-03098769)
++ "Part-2" will be online soon !

 ## Reference